What is Invoice Numbering?

 How It Works at Runtime

-2. Generates the next number in the series using AI
+- Generates the next number in the series — deterministically for common patterns, or via AI for complex ones

-4. Updates the Last Used Number so the next run advances the sequence
+- Updates the Last Used Number so the next Create Invoice run advances the sequence

 Updating After a Manual Invoice

-The next automation run will generate the number after the one you just entered.
+The next Create Invoice run will generate the number after the one you entered.

 Viewing the Current Sequence Position